• Skip to main content

 No intervention can make a meaningful change to your muscular system in an hour.

 The programmes we offer operate on a weekly basis for that very reason.
 They are essentially training programmes.
-We exercise you away from your injured state to a healthier place.
+We train you away from your injured state to a healthier place.

 Whilst the thought of training your way out of injury might not be as attractive as the quick fix, bear in mind quick fixes take longer and are more expensive.

-I recently read an article in Outside online where a journalist had spent many thousands of dollars, and perhaps more importantly, years of his life trying to find a solution to a running injury.
+I recently read an article in Outside online where a journalist had spent thousands of dollars and several years of his life trying to find a solution to a running injury.

 What’s most troubling is that this is by no means an isolated incident.